okgrow/graphql-markdown/README.md

 #### Markdown section

-The Markdown section is placed after the MetaData section and contains your markdown content.
+The Markdown section is placed after the FrontMatter section and contains your markdown content.
 The markdown content will be converted into valid HTML when we process all markdown files and store them in memory.

 ```md
 # My First Markdown file